kudarukuni/RoBlockXan/README.md

 # RoBlockXan
-A Blockchain Infrastructure on Steroids' Built using all programing languages or at least the most popular ones.
+A Replication of a Blockchain Infrastructure on Steroids' Built using all programing languages or at least the most popular ones.